-Following are some other fabulous processed food alternative that I think you will find helpful for healthifying your home.
+Following are some other fabulous processed food alternatives that I think you will find helpful for healthifying your home.

-- Sweetener: Any healthy sweetener can be substituted for the xylitol and/or stevia.
-Read How to Substitute Sweeteners.
-Although xylitol works for low carb, vegetable glycerine does as well.
-If you would prefer to use only one sweetener, that is fine, just double the amount, of course.
+- Sweetener: Any sweetener (healthier or low-carb or otherwise) can be substituted for the low-carb sweetener and/or stevia.
+Read How to Substitute Sweeteners for tips/ratios.
+Vegetable glycerine is another great option.
+If you'd prefer to use only one sweetener for both, that's fine too.

-For a low-glycemic option, use organic yacon syrup or a dash of stevia extract.
+Yacon syrup or a dash of stevia extract can work too--or even monk extract.

 - THM: This recipe is a "fuel pull" for those on the Trim Healthy Mama plan.